-Vaginal breech deliveries will continue to occur, even in institutions with a policy of routine cesarean deliveries for breech presentation, because of situations such as precipitous delivery, out of hospital delivery, severe fetal anomaly or fetal death, and mother's preference for vaginal birth.
+Vaginal breech deliveries occur, even in institutions with a policy of routine cesarean delivery for breech presentation, because of situations such as precipitous delivery, out of hospital delivery, severe fetal anomaly or fetal death, and mother's preference for vaginal birth.
 Therefore, it is essential for clinicians to maintain the skills of breech delivery.

-In the absence of clinical experience, teaching aids such as videos and mannequins may be necessary .
+In the absence of clinical experience, teaching aids such as videos and mannequins can be useful .
 The following simulation video illustrates one clinician’s approach to vaginal breech delivery using Piper forceps to extract the aftercoming head (movie 1).

-A free video demonstrating techniques of vaginal breech delivery is also available online at the World Health Organization’s (WHO) Reproductive Health Library (RHL) .
+A free video demonstrating vaginal breech delivery is also available online at the World Health Organization’s (WHO) Reproductive Health Library (RHL) .

 VAGINAL BREECH DELIVERY

 Criteria for an optimal situation — Various criteria have been developed to minimize the risk of vaginal breech delivery.
 These criteria for patient selection are largely based upon clinical experience, and typically include [3-7]: